robfatland/pythonbytes/projects/art/README.md

 `artist.up()`?

-Working from this starting point (you can do this on cswonders or your favorite Python environment) you should be able to put together a pretty good approximation of Piet Mondrian's painting.
+Working from this starting point you should be able to put together a pretty good approximation of Piet Mondrian's painting.
 And we're off and running!